alxrm/presento/README.md

 ## Usage

-_The only requirement is your cellphone has to be in the same Wi-fi network as your laptop, it simply would not work otherwise_
+__NOTE: The only requirement is your cellphone has to be in the same Wi-fi network as your laptop, it simply would not work otherwise__

 As you can(or cannot) see on the GIF above, the flow is pretty simple: